-When your eligibility for a group contract ends, your coverage in this health plan under the group contract will be terminated as of the date you lose eligibility (subject to the continuation of coverage provisions described on page 96).
+When your eligibility for a group contract ends, your coverage in this health plan under the group contract will be terminated as of the date you lose eligibility (subject to the continuation of coverage provisions described on page 94).
 You will not be eligible for coverage in this health plan under a group contract when any one of the following situations occurs.

 - Subscriber's Group Eligibility Ends.
 Your coverage in this health plan under a group contract will end when the subscriber loses eligibility for the group's health care coverage.
 This means: the subscriber's hours are reduced; or the subscriber leaves the job; or the subscriber no longer meets the rules that are set by the group for coverage under the group contract.
 (You will also lose eligibility for group coverage if you are an enrolled dependent when the subscriber dies.) - Your Dependent Status Ends.
 Your coverage in this health plan under a group contract will end when you lose your status as a dependent under the subscriber's group contract.
 In this case, you may wish to enroll as a subscriber under an individual contract.
 Or, you may be able to enroll in another Blue Cross Blue Shield HMO Blue health plan or a health plan offered by Blue Cross and Blue Shield of Massachusetts, Inc. For help, you can call the Blue Cross Blue Shield HMO Blue customer service office.
-They will tell you which health plans are available to you. - You Move Out of Your Service Area.
-Your coverage in this health plan under a group contract will end when you move permanently out of your service area.
-In this case, if you are still eligible for group coverage, you may be eligible to transfer your coverage to another health plan that is offered by your group.
-(Contact your plan sponsor for help.)
-Or, if you are not eligible for group coverage, you may be able to enroll in another Blue Cross and/or Blue Shield Plan's HMO plan.
-For help, you can call the Blue Cross Blue Shield HMO Blue customer service office.
-They will help you with your options. - You Turn Age 65 and Become Eligible for Medicare.
+They will tell you which health plans are available to you. - You Turn Age 65 and Become Eligible for Medicare.
 Your coverage in this health plan under a group contract will end when you reach age 65 and become eligible for Medicare (Part A and Part B).
 However, as allowed by federal law, the subscriber (and the spouse and/or dependents) may have the option of continuing coverage in this health plan under a group contract when the subscriber remains as an actively working employee after reaching age 65.
 You should review all options available to you with the plan sponsor.
-(Medicare eligible subscribers who retire and/or their spouses are not eligible to continue coverage in this health plan under a group contract once they reach age 65.) - Your Group Fails to Pay Premiums.
+(Medicare eligible subscribers who retire and/or their spouses are not eligible to continue coverage in this health plan under a group contract once they reach age 65.)

+- Your Group Fails to Pay Premiums.
 Your coverage in this health plan under a group contract will end when the plan sponsor fails to pay the group premium to Blue Cross Blue Shield HMO Blue within 30 days of the due date.
 In this case, Blue Cross Blue Shield HMO Blue will notify you in writing of the termination of your group coverage in accordance with the Code of Massachusetts Regulations.
-This notice will give you information about the termination of your group coverage and your options for coverage offered by Blue Cross Blue Shield HMO Blue or Blue Cross and Blue Shield of Massachusetts, Inc. (If you enrolled in this health plan through the Massachusetts Health Connector, the group makes payments to the Health Connector.
-The Health Connector will send all notices to the subscriber related to non-payment of your premium and termination.) - Your Group Cancels (or Does Not Renew) the Group Contract.
+This notice will give you information about the termination of your group coverage and your options for coverage offered by Blue Cross Blue Shield HMO Blue or Blue Cross and Blue Shield of Massachusetts, Inc. - Your Group Cancels (or Does Not Renew) the Group Contract.
 Your coverage in this health plan under a group contract will end when the group terminates (or does not renew) the group contract.